 drama productions each year in the Lee Theatre

-The Center for Girls prepares girls to be brave, resilient, global leaders by supporting the development of three essential pillars: wellness, social-emotional intelligence and leadership.
+The advisory program at Forest Ridge prepares girls to be brave, resilient, global leaders by supporting the development of three essential pillars: wellness, social-emotional intelligence and leadership.
 These foundational pillars are based in research and woven into every element of the Forest Ridge experience.
 From the classroom curriculum, to community service, to the playing field—she practices the skills that make her ready to lead.

 Forest Ridge is doing all the things educators know they should do but are afraid to do.
 It isn’t just interdisciplinary, it’s integrating multiple ways of thinking and doing.

 What I love most about Forest Ridge are the friendships.
 When I transferred to this school, the girls on campus quickly became my best friends.
 This school has changed me because of the sense of sisterhood I never had until now.
 This is the most important part of being at Forest Ridge - the relationships.Olivia w., Class of 2026

 My favorite aspect of Forest Ridge is the community.
 Over these past 3 years, I’ve gained the most amazing friends who truly support each other.
 I’m grateful I had the opportunity to strengthen relationships across grade levels through fun events and time outside of the classroom.
 Life on “the Ridge” simply wouldn’t be the same without all of the wonderful people.Violet B., Class of 2019